${\rm E}(3)$-Equivariant Actor-Critic Methods for Cooperative Multi-Agent Reinforcement Learning: Lg -Equivariant Multi-Agent Actor-Critic

 In order to use E3-MPNNs for multi-agent actor-critic architectures, we need to first represent state $s$, state-action pair $(s,a)$, and observation $o^i(s)$ as Euclidean graphs for centralized state-value critic $V(s)$, action-value critic $Q(s,a)$, and observation-based actor $\nu^i(o^i(s))$, respectively.
 This is straightforward for ${\rm E}(3)$-symmetric MGs, because by Definition \ref{definition:E(3)-symmetric MGs} the states and observations are represented as 3D point clouds which can be directly cast into 3D Euclidean graphs if edges are added.
 In our experiments, we use some heuristics to add edges, e.g., each vertex is connected with all others as a complete graph or with a fixed number of its nearest neighbors.
 For a state-action pair, we simply treat the actions as additional feature vectors of individual agent vertices.
-Figure \ref{fig:architecture} illustrates the resulting ${\rm E}(3)$-equivariant action-value critic and observation-based actor for MADDPG, where modules $G_{s,a}(\cdot,\cdot)$ and $G_o(\cdot)$ generate the corresponding Euclidean graphs.
+Figure \ref{fig:architecture} illustrates the ${\rm E}(3)$-equivariant action-value critic and observation-based actor for MADDPG.

 We below highlight several implementation considerations.
 More details are provided in the appendix.